pranav-sankhe/Advitiya/telescope payload/Astronomical_image_processing.md

 **Theoretical**: If we know the sensitivity of the CCD through each of the filters then we can combine the images in the correct proportion.
 **White Balance**: We can adjust the image so that things that we know should be white or grey appear as such.
-Most software will provide the ability to to combine R,G & B images and will allow you to adjust the balance or will try to do so automatically using a "white balance" control.
+Most software will provide the ability to combine R,G & B images and will allow you to adjust the balance or will try to do so automatically using a "white balance" control.

 ### Luminance (LRGB)